digitaltwinconsortium/ManufacturingOntologies/README.md

 1. Log into Microsoft Fabric [here](https://fabric.microsoft.com).
 1. Create a `KQL Database` by clicking `Create` -> `See all` -> `KQL Database` and give it a name, e.g. `kql_db_opcua`.
 Click `Create`.
 1. Under `Database details`, edit the `OneLake folder` setting and set it to `Active`.
-This will enable sharing your OPC UA time-series data from your production line within your organization via [OneLake](https://learn.microsoft.com/en-us/fabric/onelake/onelake-overview).
+This will enable sharing your OPC UA time-series data from your production line within your organization via [OneLake](https://learn.microsoft.com/en-us/fabric/onelake/onelake-overview) in [Parquet file format](https://parquet.apache.org/docs/file-format/).
 Click `Done`.
 1. Create the tables you need for ingesting the OPC UA PubSub production line data by clicking `Check your data`, deleting the sample data in the text box and by entering the following Kusto command, one at a time and then clicking `Run` for each line:

         .create table opcua_raw(payload: dynamic)